SeldonIO/seldon-core/docs-gb/upgrading.md

 If you have a Kubernetes cluster with Seldon Core installed, and you want to upgrade the Kubernetes cluster, you have to carry out a set of manual steps due to the more strict validation that this version of Kubernetes introduced.

-To be more specific, we had to provide two versions of the CRD as part of the seldon core install helm chart.
+To be more specific, we had to provide two versions of the CRD as part of the seldon core installation helm chart.
 Similarly the CRD for Seldon Core in Kubernetes post-1.18 is actually differnt - namely, you can actually see that in version 1.3.0 we introduced new CRD changes in the helm chart via an IF statement to use a different CRD depending on the k8s version.
 Due to this, the path to upgrade from pre-1.18 to post-1.18 requires the following manual steps to be carried out:

 1. Start with kubernetes cluster pre 1.18 with seldon core pre-1.3.0
 2. Upgrade Kubernetes cluster to post 1.18 (seldon core CRD is now "invalid" but still installed as still in etcd)